Publications & Events

-* 10-minute play "Common Tongues" is among nine shorts selected for staged readings at Mill Valley Public Library's February Shorts Festival!
+* 10-minute play "Common Tongues" was among nine shorts selected for staged readings at Mill Valley Public Library's February Shorts Festival!
 Thanks to Lavinia Spalding, who first published this as a short story in The Best Women's Travel Writing 2011, and to playwriting teachers, Lynne Kaufmann and Dyke Garrison, who guided "translation" for the stage.
 At Creekside Room Tuesday February 23, 2016 at 7:00 PM Pacific Standard Time

 * Pints & Prose, March 17, 2015, 6-9pm, Peri's Fairfax, Guest Reader with the Tuesday Night Writers, followed by Open Mic, strictly 5 minutes, then Live Music.